manzinello/mailgo.js.org/docs/telegram.md

 title: Telegram
 ---

-To enable Telegram in mailgo you have to add the attribute `data-telegram` to mailgo element with your username.
+To enable Telegram in mailgo you have to add the attribute `data-telegram` to mailgo element with a username.

 ```html
 <a href="tel:123456789" data-telegram="telegram">+39 123456789 or telegram</a>